xdmushui/partner-center-sdk/develop/agreement-metadata-resources.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 The **AgreementMetaData** collection provides metadata about all the agreement types.
 Partners can use this collection to provide confirmation of customer acceptance of agreements.
-Currently, the **AgreementMetaData** collection only returns metadata for one agreement type, which is the **Microsoft Customer Agreement**.
+The **AgreementMetaData** collection returns metadata for both agreement types (**Microsoft Cloud Agreement** and **Microsoft Customer Agreement**).

 ## AgreementMetaData